andrewski04/adminarchives.com/content/posts/vps-wireguard-gateway.md

 draft: false
 hidemeta: false
 comments: false
-description: "Connect to home network and forward public services through VPS with Wireguard.
-Bypasses CGNAT and avoids directly exposing network."
+description: "Navigate around Carrier-Grade NAT (CGNAT) limitations by securely exposing your homelab services with a reverse proxy.
+Additionally, access your home network from anywhere using WireGuard.
+This setup requires only an affordable VPS hosting a public IP, coupled with a WireGuard connection established within your home network."
 canonicalURL: "https://andrew-houser.com/posts/vps-wireguard-gateway/"
 disableHLJS: false # to disable highlightjs
 disableShare: true